KomodoPlatform/developer-docs/additional-assets/templates/002-crypto-conditions-template.md

 Highly important tips, such as a request to reach out to the team before using the module on a production chain due to its experimental nature, or something similar
 :::

-The Insert_Module CryptoConditions (CC) module ...
+The Insert_Module CryptoConditions (CC) module ... does what?

 Explain the module at a general level.
 Try to explain it as though you are talking toa new customer, who may only be lightly familiar with coding and/or blockchain.